SighvaturSveinsson/ARverk/README.md

 Texture artists

-All of the above(x)
+All of the above (X)

 ### 4. All Android phones on the market are compatible to run ARCore.

 True

-False(x)
+False (X)

 ### 5. When considering UX/UI, one good rule of thumb to remember with AR is:

-Avoid cluttering the screen with too many buttons or elements that might be confusing to users(x)
+Avoid cluttering the screen with too many buttons or elements that might be confusing to users (X)

 Always require designers to create feature points before starting development on your AR app